ABOUT ME

 Working-class upbringing

-Only daughter, middle child (if you know, you know)
+Only daughter, middle child (IYKYK)

 I survived family separation: mother deported in 2008 and father in 2010